The Role of Children in Albany Marital Agreements

 How Do Marital Agreements Complicate Custodial and Visitation Rights?

 Any divorce or separation that involves children is going to create some complications due to the intense emotions that are usually involved.
 The custodial arrangement and visitation schedule will probably also determine who has to pay child support, which can make the process even more contentious.
 The presence of children can prolong a negotiation, and in rare cases it might even lead to one parent using children as a pawn against the other.
-However, children should not be used as a tool in local marital agreement proceedings.
+However, children should not be used as a tool in Albany marital agreement proceedings.
 If the parents cannot come to an agreement regarding child visitation schedules, a judge will ultimately have the final say on how it is implemented.

 Preparing for Custody Agreements